x-bananer/x-bananer/README.md

 Git, Linux, Vite, Webpack, and any other tool that screams loudest

 ## Portfolio
-My strongest projects are on a corporate GitLab under NDA, but I keep a few of my favourite public ones here:
+My strongest projects are on a corporate GitLab and under NDA, but I keep a few of my favourite public ones here:
 **https://x-bananer.github.io/portfolio**
 ______________